babelouest/glewlwyd/src/user_middleware/README.md

 A Glewlwyd module can access the entire data and functions available to Glewlwyd service.
 There is no limitation to its access.
 Therefore, Glewlwyd modules must be carefully designed and considered friendly.
 All data returned as `json_t *` or `char *` must be dynamically allocated, because they will be cleaned up by Glewlwyd after use.

-A user middleware module is intended to enhace a user data by updating its attributes (add, update or remove attributes), for example, adding groups and access-levels to an existing user when these metadata are not stored in the LDAP backend but in a different location.
+A user middleware module is intended to improve and extend a user object by updating its attributes (add, update or remove attributes), for example, adding groups and access-levels to an existing user when these metadata are not stored in the LDAP backend but in a different location.

 Currently, the following user middleware backend modules are available:

 A user middleware backend module is used to manage users in a specific backend environment.
 It is intended to:
-- update a list user data
+- update a list user object returned by the user backend
-- update a specific user data
+- update a specific user object returned by the user backend
-- store an updated user data
+- update a user object returned by the API to be stored by the user backend

 A user is defined by attributes.
 The following attributes are mandatory for every user: